jmbejara/finm_dashboard_workshop/docs_src/discussion_1.md

 - Understand the workshop deliverable and how we’ll collaborate over the next two days.
 - Launch and customize the Streamlit examples (`app_01`, `app_02`, `app_03`, `app_04_crsp`).
 - Run the `doit` pipeline to produce a CRSP excerpt and rebuild the documentation site.
-- Confirm you can clone the FTSFR repo and pull WRDS data (or capture questions if credentials are pending).
+- Confirm you can clone the FTSFR repo and pull WRDS data from other asset classes.

 ## Agenda — Day 1